LINDGRENBA/whitman-generator/README.md

 ## Setup/Installation Requirements

+1. Clone project from github
+2. Open in IDE / Text Editor
+3. Open terminal
+4. Check that you are in the main directory, file path should end with `whitman-generate`.
+If you are not in the main directory, navigate to main directory with `cd whitman-generate`
+5. Enter the following commands in order, to install, build and run the application :
+* `npm install`  (This command is only necessary the first time you open the project on your computer.
+It may take several minutes for the install to complete - this is normal)
+* `dotnet build`
+* `dotnet run`

 To use this project on your local machine, you will need an API key for the Walt Whitman Poems API
 1. Navigate to the [RapidAPI website](https://rapidapi.com) and set up an account.
 2. Search for the [Walt Whitman Poems API](https://rapidapi.com/pafmon/api/walt-whitman-poems/details) and select the the Walt Whitman Poems result.